warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/what-triggers-a-new-email.md

 - The controller that the action is in
 - The RAILS_ENV that was set when the error occurred

-## Error types that don't trigger emails

-We **explicitly do not** send emails for the following errors, as they are far too common and would just become noise:

-{% highlight ruby %}
-ActiveRecord::RecordNotFound
-CGI::Session::CookieStore::TamperedWithCookie
-ActionController::InvalidAuthenticityToken
-ActionController::RoutingError
-ActionController::UnknownAction
-{% endhighlight %}

 ## Resolved notices

 If you **resolve an error group** from within the application, don't worry -- if